 Basil Hayden’s straight bourbon is a straightforward high-rye bourbon at a reasonable price.
 It’s popular as a gateway into the category and well-suited for classic bourbon cocktails.

-Aged: No age statement; age is at least 4 years due to labeling rules; thought to be 8 years or less
+Aged no age statement; age is at least 4 years due to labeling rules and thought to be 8 years or less

-Awards: Double Gold, 2020 San Francisco World Spirits Competition; Silver Medal, 2020 International Spirits Challenge
+Awards Double Gold, 2020 San Francisco World Spirits Competition; Silver, 2020 International Spirits Challenge

 Color: A pale caramel to a copper gold, the color is appropriate to the whiskey’s suspected age sitting on new oak.

 Nose: A mild, balanced, uncomplicated nose with an upfront emphasis on cooked fruit, oak and vanilla.
 The lower ABV likely contributes to the subtlety of the aroma.
 Revisiting after the whiskey sits in the glass increases the presence of vanilla, oak and citrus.